Gfatouras/H1N1_and_Seasonal_Flu/README.md

 1. Clone the repository: git clone https://github.com/Gfatouras/Phase3.git
 2. Install dependencies: pip install -r requirements.txt

-## Usage

-To utilize the project for your own analysis or prediction tasks:

-1. Ensure the dataset is accessible and formatted correctly within the project structure.
-2. Run the provided scripts or notebooks to preprocess data, train models, and evaluate predictions.

 ## Analysis and Results

 ### Feature Extraction